ebezzam/python-dev-tips/README.rst

     git tag -a X.X.X -m "version X.X.X" git push origin X.X.X

-On `GitHub <https://github.com/ebezzam/pydevtips/tags>`__ set the new tag by (1) clicking "..." and selecting "Create release" and (2) at the bottom pressing “Publish release”.
+On `GitHub <https://github.com/ebezzam/python-dev-tips/tags>`__ set the new tag by (1) clicking  (the rightmost) "..." and selecting "Create release" and (2) at the bottom pressing "Publish release".

 TODO
 ====

+- joblib example in profile
 - github page
 - point out features in scripts: object-oriented, asserts, tqdm, type hints
 - matplotlib, pytest, black in dev install
 - example file with hydra
 - manifest file to not include file in package
-- GitHub actions for releasing to PyPi
+- GitHub actions for releasing to PyPi when changes to version
 - documentation (autodoc)
 - adding badges to README